sharvit/angular-full-seed/README.md

 | Images                            | `app/images`     |
 | Fonts                             | `app/fonts`      |
 | Locales (`multi language`)        | `app/locales`    |

+A lot of starter kits and tutorials encourage you to create an `app` folder for the sources and a `dest` folder the build, but I chose `build` for the destination instead, as it conforms better with most projects.
+Note that `/build` is gitignored and will be created dynamically during our build process.

+Inside the `build` folder their is `build/debug` and `build/release` so we can easily debug the app in development and release a clean version to production.

+All 3rd party Javascript sources have to be manually added into `.vendor.json` and will be concatenated into a single `vendor.js` file.
+I know there is [wiredep] but I prefer to explicitly control which files get injected and also [wiredep] ends up adding lots of `<script>` tags in your index.html instead of building a single `vendor.js` file.

+Unit Testing with [Karma] runner is next to the code and named `*.spec.js`.
+E2E testing specs are inside `e2e-tests` folder.
+They both use [MochaJS] as the main framework.

 ## Directory Layout